ermongroup/cs228-notes/representation/directed/index.md

 Distributions of this form can be naturally expressed as *directed acyclic graphs*, in which vertices correspond to variables $$x_i$$ and edges indicate dependency relationships.
 In particular we set the parents of each node to $$x_i$$ to its ancestors $$x_{A_i}$$.

 As an example, consider a model of a student's grade $$g$$ on an exam; in addition to $$g$$, we also model other aspects of the problem, such as the exam's difficulty $$d$$, the student's intelligence $$i$$, his SAT score $$s$$, and the quality $$l$$ of a reference letter from the professor who taught the course.
 Each variable is binary, except for $$g$$, which takes 3 possible values.{% marginfigure 'nb1' 'assets/img/grade-model.png' 'Bayes net model describing the performance of a student on an exam.
-The distribution can be represented a product of conditional probability distirbutions specified by tables.
+The distribution can be represented a product of conditional probability distributions specified by tables.
 The form of these distributions is described by edges in the graph.'%} The joint probability distribution over the 5 variables naturally factorizes as follows:
 {% math %}
 p(l, g, i, d, s) = p(l \mid  g) p(g \mid  i, d) p(i) p(d) p(s\mid d).
 {% endmath %}
 The graphical representation of this distribution is a DAG that visually specifies how random variables depend on each other.
 The graph clearly indicates that the letter depends on the grade, which in turn depends on the student's intelligence and the difficulty of the exam.

 Another way to interpret directed graphs is in terms of stories for how the data was generated.
-In the above example, to determine the quality of the reference letter, we may first sample an intelligence level and an exam difficulty; then, a student's grade is sampled given these parameters; finally, the recomendation letter is generated based on that grade.
+In the above example, to determine the quality of the reference letter, we may first sample an intelligence level and an exam difficulty; then, a student's grade is sampled given these parameters; finally, the recommendation letter is generated based on that grade.
 In the previous spam classification example, we implicitly postulated that email is generated according to a two-step process: first, we choose a spam/non-spam label $$y$$; then we sample independently whether each word is present, conditioned on that label.